 What are the causes of a hernia?

 Generally, the causes of a hernia may vary by looking at the types of hernia.
 However, the common reason among all hernias is weakened abdominal muscles or tissues.
-There are risk factors that can increase the possibility of developing hernia including:
+There are risk factors that can increase the possibility of developing a hernia including:

 - Lifting heavy items